rikopernando/sim-klinik/documentation/backend_structure_document.md

 # Backend Structure Document

-This document outlines the backend architecture, hosting, and infrastructure for the **codeguide-starter** project.
+This document outlines the backend architecture, hosting, and infrastructure for the **Sim-Klinik** project.
 It uses plain language so anyone can understand how the backend is set up and how it supports the application.

 ## 1. Backend Architecture